Opor Ayam: Indonesian Chicken Cooked In Spiced Coconut Milk

 You can make this chicken dish in bulk and keep it in the refrigerator/ fridge.

-When you need to serve it, take it out of the freezer the night before and leave it in the fridge/ refrigerator overnight to thaw.
-And reheat the dish on the stove/ cooker until itโs reboiled and piping hot.
-Never refreeze it once it has thawed.
+When you need to serve it, take it out of the freezer the night before and leave it in the fridge overnight to thaw.
+Reheat the dish on the stove or cooker until itโ€™s reboiled and piping hot.
+Never refreeze it once it has thawed.ย

-Dishes To Enjoy With
+Dishes to Enjoy With

-Last but not least, please follow me on Facebook, Instagram and/or Pinterest to sneak a peek at whatโs cooking in my kitchen.
+Last but not least, please follow me on Facebook, Instagram, and/or Pinterest to see whatโ€™s cooking in my kitchen.ย

 Thank you and all the best.